shopsys/shopsys/docs/introduction/translations.md

     * just change the translations in `*.po` file(s) for English and all the other languages

 ## Localized routes
-On Shopsys Framework, you can translate URLs of your routes.
+On Shopsys Platform, you can translate URLs of your routes.
 See ["Frontend routes" section in "How to Set Up Domains and Locales" article](./how-to-set-up-domains-and-locales.md#32-frontend-routes) for more information.
 You can see the list of all translated URLs in administration page `admin/superadmin/urls/` (you must be logged in as a superadmin).